 - We don’t talk to random strangers.
 The following people don’t count: Our friends’ friends.
 Restaurant staff.
 Hotel staff.
 Cashiers.
 Airport staff.
 Little kids and their parents.
 Anyone drunk when we’re drunk.
 You, if you reach out to us first.

 - We stay in hotels or Airbnb’s, instead of hostels.
 Let’s admit it, we like comfort.
 We also don’t want to share our room with strangers.
-(Un)fortunately, being somewhat picky with accommodation also means that there’s less chances to meet other travelers, share stories and hang out with new people.
+(Un)fortunately, being somewhat picky with accommodation also means that there are fewer chances to meet other travellers, share stories and hang out with new people.
 And get drunk with them.